 Check out these hurricane books for your children to read!Click To Tweet

 Non-Fiction Hurricane Books

-For kids who prefer non-fiction books over fiction, I have two to offer.
+For kids who prefer non-fiction books over fiction, I have two hurricane books to offer.

 The first is Two Bobbies by Kirby Larson.
 This book is also up in the Picture Books.
-And, while it is a “story”, it is a non-fiction book of these two animals.
+And, while it is a “story”, it is a true story of these two animals.

-The second books is Eyewitness: Hurricane & Tornado
+The second hurricane book is Eyewitness: Hurricane & Tornado